Excellent hard-finishing paste wax for top coating surfaces to add extra protection and a high sheen that is hard and not tacky or sticky.

 What Are the Benefits of Carnauba Wax?

-Several factors go into the assertion that carnauba wax is the Queen of the Natural Waxes.
+Several factors go into the assertion that carnauba wax is the best wax.
 The high melting point makes it ideal for protecting objects exposed to high amounts of heat or sunshine, as does the extreme hardness of this flaky substance.
 Nontoxic and hypoallergenic for fuss-free use by most people, carnauba wax is virtually insoluble in ethanol and water for a durable finish.
 Additionally, natural carnauba-based wax polishes to a high gloss for attractive results in numerous projects.

 What Are the Uses for Carnauba Wax?